twhaples/gopher-client/README.md

 #### why??
 As a programmer I have spent a fair amount of time dealing with REST.
-I thought it would be interesting to take a step back to a simpler time, and look at older forms of information organization and retrieval.
+So I thought it would be interesting to take a step back to a simpler time, and look at older forms of information organization and retrieval.
-There is an attractive simplicity to the Gopher model, and the protocol is simple enough to make writing a good client achievable, but has enough parsing to make it interesting.
+There is an attractive simplicity to the Gopher model of organizing information.
+The protocol is simple enough to make writing a good client achievable, but has enough parsing to make it interesting, and it seems no one has written a good Gopher library in Node.js yet.

 Also, I may have possibly been reading coverage of the recent ["STUPID SHIT NO ONE NEEDS & TERRIBLE IDEAS HACKATHON"](http://www.stupidhackathon.com/).

+#### Can we hire you to write code?
+I have just moved to London and I am looking for a full-time position: see [my LinkedIn profile](http://linkedin.com/in/whaples) for the latest.
+Also please note that Node.js is not my primary programming language and I cannot provide extensive ecosystem advice and architectural direction at this time.

+#### Can you hire you to build Gopher applications?
+I'd prefer to work on something more relevant.

 ## TODO
 Major functionality: